widjajs/Social-Media-App/README.md

 ## Installation and Setup
 1. Downlaod the repository into your preferred Java IDE
+2. Make sure the pom.xml file is present and includes dependencies for SQL & JUnit testcases
-2. Create or use a MYSQL server
+4. Create or use a MYSQL server
-3. Using the create_social_media.sql file provided create the tables and triggers
+5. Using the create_social_media.sql file provided create the tables and triggers
+6. To run test cases create the two test users with the userUUID included at the top of the DatabaseManagerTestCases.java file
-4. On the DatabaseManager.java class (line 6-8) change the username, password, and URL to your local machine's info
+7. On the DatabaseManager.java class (line 6-8) change the username, password, and URL to your local machine's info
-5. Run the DataServer.java class
+8. Run the DataServer.java class
-6. Run the SocialMediaMain.java class
+9. Run the SocialMediaMain.java class
-7. Enjoy!
+10. Enjoy!
-8. Run the SocialMediaMain.java class